sibenye/logstash-filter-wkt_repair/README.md

-# WKT Repair Logstash Filter
+# WKT or GeoJson Repair Logstash Filter

 [![Gem Version](https://badge.fury.io/rb/logstash-filter-wkt_repair.svg)](https://badge.fury.io/rb/logstash-filter-wkt_repair)

-Repairs WKT Polygons/Multipolygons on a Logstash event that are ambiguous or ill-defined and returns a coherent and clearly defined output.
+Repairs WKT or GeoJson Polygons/Multipolygons on a Logstash event that are ambiguous or ill-defined and returns a coherent and clearly defined output.

 Examples of ambigous or ill-defined polygons include, but not limited to: